How to Use a Soap Saver

 I hear you.
 You've heard about soap savers and that they help to reduce waste and money but what are they exactly and how do you use them?

-In this blog post I will answer all your burning questions about how to use a soap saver to help you live more sustainably at home and more.
+In this blog post I will answer all your burning questions about how to use a soap saver to help you be more sustainable in everyday life and more.
 If you have other questions that haven’t answered don't forget to pop them in the comments section below.

 So What Exactly is a Soap Saver?